 - An inability to tolerate conflict and even differences of opinion

 - Black and white thinking (as to race and much more) which lumps people into groups of “all-good,” or “all-bad.”
 This is typical of the older diagnosis of borderline personality disorder.

 Which of these is not familiar as a basic tenet of socialism?

 One more point before I take off my clinician hat: When an individual has had a grievous loss, he is often discouraged from making big decisions or drastic changes in his life.
 Yet, that is just when political opportunists want us to make drastic changes in our policies and laws.

-Laws which disarm victims in an ever more dangerous environment, seem to be exactly what Democrats are after.
+Intentional or not, laws which disarm victims while creating a more dangerous environment are what Democrats are clearly advocating.
 Republicans have shown themselves willing to roll over to avoid the political heat of the moment.
 Consequently, everyday citizens are once again blamed and punished for the criminal behavior of a few.
 That collectivist ideology has been pushed by the Left for decades.

 How I wish I could tell President Trump to put on the brakes in supporting policies in the heat of grief and emotion.
 It remains to be seen whether his recent speech will yield fundamental policy changes but I for one, hope not.
 Not only do sweeping, federal laws do little to address the complex issues of this problem but the only people who stand to lose are law-abiding citizens.